activatedgeek/blog/site/content/blog/ml/a-lot-of-movies/index.md

 draft: true
 ---

-import { Vega } from 'react-vega'
 import hist_year from "./hist_year.alt.json"
 import heatmap_genre from "./heatmap_genre.alt.json"

-For better or for worse, I have watched [a lot of movies](/kb/movies).
+For better or for worse, I have watched [over 780 movies](/kb/movies).
 It seems natural to put that data to good use, at least academically.
 This post is written, in expectation, to mainly serve three purposes -